trimble-oss/website-modus.trimble.com/content/components/mobile/bottom-navbars/_index.md

 tags: [mobile, usage]
 ---

-{{< img src="/img/mobile/bottom-navbars.svg" dark="/img/mobile/bottom-navbars-dark.svg" width="961" height="260" class="w-100" alt="Footers Example" >}}
+{{< img src="/img/mobile/bottom-navbars.svg" dark="/img/mobile/bottom-navbars-dark.svg" width="961" height="260" class="w-100" alt="Bottom Navbar Example" >}}

 ## Overview

 Bottom navigation bar allows movement between primary destinations in an app.
-It is positioned at the bottom of screens for convenient access.
+It is fixed to the bottom of screens for convenient access.
 Each destination should be represented by an icon, ideally with a label.

 ## Usage